ThexXTURBOXx/bronze/Mod Description.md

 ![Bronze Weapons](https://github.com/Khazoda/bronze/blob/Web-Assets/description_common/bronze_weapons.png?raw=true)

-The bronze mod ships with 1 weapon by default, the <kbd>Bronze Sword</kbd>.<br/> This sword has 100 more durability than vanilla's iron sword, and does 0.5 more damage.<br/> This means that the bronze sword is halfway between iron and diamond in terms of damage, though the diamond sword has far greater durability.
+The bronze mod ships with 2 weapons by default, the <kbd>Bronze Sword</kbd> and <kbd>Bronze Axe</kbd>.<br/> These weapons have 100 more durability than their vanilla counterparts, with the sword doing 0.5 more damage too.<br/> This means that the bronze sword is halfway between iron and diamond in terms of damage, though the diamond sword has far greater durability.<br/>
+The bronze axe on the other hand is on par with iron and diamond axes in terms of damage, but has slightly better durability than iron, while having far less than diamond.

 ![Bronze Weapons](https://github.com/Khazoda/bronze/blob/Web-Assets/description_common/weapons_items.png?raw=true)

 The banner above shows 5 other weapons, greyed out for now.
-One of my other mods, [Basic Weapons](https://modrinth.com/mod/basic-weapons) adds 5 other weapon archetypes.
+One of my other mods, [Basic Weapons](https://modrinth.com/mod/basic-weapons) adds 5 other unique weapon archetypes.
 The bronze mod will soon support integration between the two mods, adding bronze versions of every weapon Basic Weapons adds.

 <!-- BRONZE TOOL SECTION -->